 \section{Introduction}

-Foundation models are large-scale deep learning models trained on massive, diverse unlabeled datasets, typically via self-supervised learning (SSL), to learn general-purpose representations that can be adapted to downstream tasks \cite{bommasani2021opportunities}.
-In ophthalmology for example, RETFound~\cite{zhou2023foundation} is the most widely used foundation model and inspired numerous studies applying such models to a range of ophthalmic imaging tasks~\cite{du2024ret,shi2025multimodal,sun2025data}.
-While these models typically perform very well, they are not inherently interpretable, meaning the model cannot directly provide an explanation for each prediction~\cite{grote2023allure,kazmierczak2025explainability}.
-Thus, several studies on foundation models use post-hoc interpretable methods to explain the model's decisions~\cite{sun2025data,shi2025multimodal,zhou2023foundation}.
-However, these explanations are often not faithful, since they do not align with the model's decision-making process~\cite{adebayo2018sanity,rudin2019stop}.
-This lack of inherent interpretability limits the application of foundation models, especially in high-stakes domains such as medical imaging.
+Foundation models are large-scale deep learning models trained on massive, diverse unlabeled datasets, typically via self-supervised learning (SSL), to learn general-purpose representations that can be adapted to downstream tasks~\cite{bommasani2021opportunities}.
+In ophthalmology, a widely used foundation model called RETFound~\cite{zhou2023foundation} has inspired many studies across ophthalmic imaging tasks~\cite{du2024ret,shi2025multimodal,sun2025data}.
+While these models typically achieve strong performance, they are not inherently interpretable, offering no built-in explanation for each prediction~\cite{grote2023allure,kazmierczak2025explainability}.
+Thus, several studies on foundation models rely on post-hoc attribution methods to explain the model's decisions~\cite{sun2025data,shi2025multimodal,zhou2023foundation}.
+However, these local explanations are often unfaithful, since they do not align with the model's decision-making process~\cite{adebayo2018sanity,rudin2019stop}.
+This lack of faithfulness limits the adoption of foundation models, especially in high-stakes domains such as medical imaging.